HeliosOrg/SimpleDataIntegration/README.md

 Facilitating the server-client interaction between a web server and UE4 Blueprints is critical for developers who want to enrich their in-game experience by pulling in (or pushing out) data sources external to UE4.
 The Helios SDI Plugin allows you to do this without ever writing a line of C++!

 ### Usage Notes
-See the [plugin usage article](https://github.com/HeliosOrg/SimpleDataIntegration/wiki/Plugin-Usage) for ideas and usage examples.
+See the [plugin usage article](https://github.com/HeliosOrg/SimpleDataIntegration/wiki/Plugin-Usage) for information on how to use the nodes and for usage examples.

 ### Installation Notes
 1. First, follow the [server setup article](https://github.com/HeliosOrg/SimpleDataIntegration/wiki/Server-Setup).